-The District may not use a football helmet that is 16 years old or older in the District's football program.
-The District shall ensure that each football helmet used in the District's football program that is ten years old or older is reconditioned at least once every two years.
+A district may not use a football helmet that is 16 years old or older in the district's football program.
+A district shall ensure that each football helmet used in the district's football program that is 10 years old or older is reconditioned at least once every two years.

-The District shall maintain and make available to parents of students enrolled in the District documentation indicating the age of each football helmet used in the District's football program and the dates on which each helmet is reconditioned.
+A district shall maintain and make available to parents of students enrolled in the district documentation indicating the age of each football helmet used in the district's football program and the dates on which each helmet is reconditioned.